dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### Workspace

-A Workspace in Dust is the main environment where users create conversations and interact with the Dust assistants.
-Each workspace is unique and can be personalized to cater to specific team use cases.
-Workspace admins have the ability to view top-level resources of a Connection and can control the visibility and accessibility of data within the workspace.
-They can also invite other members to the workspace and assign them roles, enhancing collaboration and knowledge sharing.
+In Dust, a Workspace is where users talk with assistants and customize it for their team's needs.
+Admins manage data access, invite members, and set roles for better teamwork.

 ### Connections & Data Sources

-In Dust, a “Connections” and "Data Sources" refers to the locations from which the Dust assistants retrieve information to provide responses.
-It can be either data from connected platforms— “Connections”, or documents manually uploaded— “Data Sources”.
+In Dust, "Connections" are integrated platforms like Notion or Slack where assistants pull data from, available only on paid plans.
+Admins decide which data assistants can access.

-Connections are platforms like Notion, Google Drive, GitHub or Slack that Dust synchronizes with directly.
-Connections are available to paid plans only.
-Admins can control which parts of these platforms Dust can access.
 Data Sources are custom data sources created by builders to provide assistants with specific information unavailable inside Connections.
 Data Sources are available to all plans.

 ### Synchronizing